DevOps-Depot/cloudberry-db-for-debian/README.md

-# Greenplum DB for Debian
+# Cloudberry DB for Debian

 ## Overview

-Packaging of Greenplum Database for Debian and Debian-derived Linux distributions.
+Packaging of Cloudberry Database for Debian and Debian-derived Linux distributions.
 Contains configuration and metadata needed for existing OSS tooling to build binary installers from source in compliance with the technical and licensing requirements of the Debian archive.

 The major goals of this project are:

-1. Produce packages of Greenplum Database in compliance with the technical and licensing requirements of the Debian project
+1. Produce packages of Cloudberry Database in compliance with the technical and licensing requirements of the Debian project
-2. Make it easier for OSS users to install and run Greenplum Database
+2. Make it easier for OSS users to install and run Cloudberry Database

-Based on these two goals, this project will follow the Debian project as much as possible but ultimately defer to the existing OSS Greenplum Database project’s model.
+Based on these two goals, this project will follow the Debian project as much as possible but ultimately defer to the existing OSS Cloudberry Database project’s model.

 ## Contributing